tomasbjerre/violations-gradle-plugin/README.md

  maxViolations = 99999999 // Will fail the build if total number of found violations is higher printViolations = true // Will print violations found in diff

+ // diff-properties can be supplied with something like:
+ //
+ // ./gradlew violations -i -PdiffFrom=e4de20e -PdiffTo=HEAD
+ //
+ // And in Travis, you could add:
+ //
+ //  script:
+ //   - 'if [ "$TRAVIS_PULL_REQUEST" != "false" ]; then bash ./gradlew check -PdiffFrom=$TRAVIS_PULL_REQUEST_BRANCH -PdiffTo=$TRAVIS_BRANCH ; fi'
+ //
- diffFrom = '' // Can be empty (ignored), Git-commit or any Git-reference diffTo = '' // Same as above
+ diffFrom = project.properties.diffFrom // Can be empty (ignored), Git-commit or any Git-reference diffTo = project.properties.diffTo // Same as above
  diffMinSeverity = 'INFO' // INFO, WARN or ERROR diffDetailLevel = 'VERBOSE' // PER_FILE_COMPACT, COMPACT or VERBOSE
  diffMaxViolations = 99 // Will fail the build if number of violations, in the diff within from/to, is higher